< Back to course list

 Participants who have been awarded the Project Management Professional (PMP)® credential by the Project Management Institute (PMI)® are eligible to earn PDUs for their participation in this course as follows:

-Candidates who pass the AgileBA Foundation or Practitioner exam are eligible to claim one year’s Agile Business Consortium Membership.
+Candidates who pass the AgileBA Foundation or Practitioner exam are eligible to claim 3 months of Agile Business Consortium Membership for free.
 This entitles you to: